kubernetes-study-guide/Kubernetes-Study-Guide/Section-02/11_Nodeport_Service/transcript.md

 kubectl get services -o wide
 ```

-Now Let's take a moment  to see what this file is saying:
+Now Let's take a moment  to see what this service yaml   file is saying:

 - Here we're saying, We want to create a service object
-- This service is going to be called svc-nodeport-httpd
+- We've given our service a name, as we earlier, this name is also used to set up a dns record for this service
-- This service is going to be a nodeport service.
+- This service is going to be of the nodeport service type.
+There are other types of service   , such as clusterIP service, and we'll cover more about them later in the course.
 - Next we have set three port numbers:
--  port 3050 is the port that this service will listen on for handling requests, for example other pods in the cluster.
+-  port 3050 is the port that this service will listen on for internal traffic, for example other pods in the cluster.
 ````

-Let's confirm that works.
-Now let's test this out.
+Let's confirm that's the case curling this port from our centOS pod.

 ```
 kubectl exec curl ...
 ```

-ok that worked. next we have the target port.
+ok so far so good. next we have the target port.

-- the target port is the port number that the service will use to forward traffic to the destination pods.
+- This    is the port number our servive will use to forward traffic to the destination pods.
 In this case it is set to port 80 since that's the port our apache container will be listening on.
-If these port numbers don't match then we'll get an error message.
-- and we have The nodePort, this is the port number that all the worker nodes in the cluster will listen on for requests coming from outside the kubecluster.
-You are only allowed to use a port number from a specific (30000-32767), and once you've used a particular port number for a nodeport service, then you can't create another nodeport service with the same nodeport number.
-This line is actually, so if leave it out, then kubernetes automatically assign an available nodeport number for you.
+- Next we have The nodePort, this is the port number that all the worker nodes in the cluster will listen on for requests coming from outside the kubecluster.
+You are only allowed to use a port number from a specific range (30000-32767), also you can't have more than one nodeport service using the same nodeport number .
+The nodeport  setting is actually optional, so if leave it out, then kubernetes will  automatically look an available nodeport number and then assign it for you.

+Now how do we try out this nodeport number.

-From our minikube's point of view, it views our macbook as external to it.
-So we can demo this nodeport setitng by trying to access it from our macbook.
+My minikube provisioned kubecluster is running in a self contained VM on my macbook, that means my   kubecluster views my macbook as the outside world.
+So we can demo this nodeport setting by trying to access it from my  macbook.

 ```